Cost vs. Value in a Design–Build Remodel

 - structural systems and finish materials, and

-- selecting the ones that most cost-effectively match the intent of the design and the desires of the client.
+- selecting systems and finishes that are cost-effective and match the intent of the design and the desires of the client.

-The designer, selection coordinator, and estimator work closely with the client to decide which components of design and materials can be reprioritized or adjusted to fit the budget but still bring the desired results.
+The designer, selection coordinator, and estimator work closely with the client to decide which components of design and materials can be adjusted to fit the budget but still achieve the desired results.

 Changes to the design and the plans made early in the process have minimal impact on the project costs.
 But if those same changes are not considered early on and instead are made during construction (after the plans have been completed and the permits have been issued), there are likely to be significant consequences affecting costs and schedule.
 When the contractor, engineer, architect, interior designer, and some of the sub-contractors contribute their expertise and experience during the design process, the best opportunity exists for a seamless, cost efficient project.
 A successful design process is one in which the project has been built and choreographed on paper and in the minds of the participants before construction starts.

-- Design Build team and Client have a collaborative relationship in all aspects of the project.
+- The design–build team and client have a collaborative relationship in all aspects of the project.

-- Contractor’s conceptual design and estimates occur very early, giving Client opportunity to understand the cost implications of any design decision they might make.
+- The contractor’s conceptual design and estimates occur very early in the process, giving the client an opportunity to understand the cost implications of any design decision they might make.

-- Early definition of scope allows design/builder to establish early yet accurate pricing.
+- Early definition of scope allows design/builder to establish accurate pricing.

 - Realistic completion dates can be established and maintained.

-- Design Build process means one entity is fully responsible and accountable throughout the life of the project.
+- One entity is fully responsible and accountable throughout the life of the project.

-- Overall project costs minimized through the use of creative design, innovative methods and cost-effective solutions.
+- Overall project costs are minimized through the use of creative design, innovative methods, and cost-effective solutions.

-Long-Term Cost vs. Value Benefits of Value Engineering After Project is Completed:
+The Long-Term Benefits of Cost vs. Value and Value Engineering

-A Design Build professional can best help you determine how value engineering and the Design Build process can give you the beautiful home remodel project you envision, within the amount of money you are willing and able to invest.
-A guide that will help you prepare for your first meeting with a Design Build firm can be found here:
+A design–build professional can best help you determine how value engineering and the design–build process can give you the beautiful home remodel project you envision for the amount of money you are willing and able to invest.
+For a guide that will help you prepare for your first meeting with a design–build firm, read the 2017 Cost vs. Value Report.

-- For a Self-Assessment Survey that helps you determine whether Design Build is a good process for your project, click here.
-(The Survey will send your answers back to you so you have them when you meet with your Design Team.)
+- Take a Self-Assessment Survey to help you determine whether Design Build is a good process for your project.
+(The survey will email your answers to you so you have them when you meet with your design team.)

-- For a list of Frequently Asked Questions that are important to ask of your Design Build firm, click here.
+- Read through Frequently Asked Questions that are important to ask of your design–build firm.

 - Have a question?
-Ask one of our Design Build experts here.
+Contact one of our design–build experts today!.

-This is the fourth in our LEFF Design Build series of blog posts:
+This is the fourth article in our LEFF Design Build series of blog posts: